Andresevix/blog/about.md

 ### More Information

-A place where I would put more infomation about myself I really wouldn't.
+A place where I would put more infomation about myself but I wouldn't.

 ## Contact me